-Management's Discussion and Analysis June 30, 2019 and 2018
+Management's Discussion and Analysis June 30, 2020 and 2019

-This section presents management's discussion and analysis of the Bay Area Clean Water Agencies (BACWA) financial condition and activities as of and for the years ended June 30, 2019 and 2018.
-Management's Discussion and Analysis (MDA) is intended to serve as an introduction to the Agency's basic financial statements.
-The MDA represents management's examination and analysis of the Agency's financial condition and performance.
+This section presents management's analysis of the Bay Area Clean Water Agencies (BACWA) financial condition and activities as of and for the years ended June 30, 2020 and 2019.
+Management's Discussion and Analysis (MD&A) is intended to serve as an introduction to the Agency's basic financial statements.
+The MD&A represents management's examination and analysis of the Agency's financial condition and performance.

 This information should be read in conjunction with the audited financial statements that follow this section.
-The information in the MDA is presented under the following headings:
+The information in the MD&A is presented under the following headings: